Defining actions in Nova

 method must return true

 method should not be utilized if your action is queued.
-To achieve similar functionality when using queued actions, you should leverage Nova’s action batching callbacks.
+To achieve similar functionality when using queued actions, you should leverage Nova’s action batching callbacks.then

 method when registering your action.